 Use Index Cards

 Place a color on one side and the Spanish name on the other.
-Your kids can take these cards with them anywhere, or study during quiet time.
+Your kids can take these cards with them anywhere as a great tool to study during quiet time.
 They can even review the written form of the English corresponding color in Spanish.

 Make it a Part of Your Everyday Conversation